 Using lasers that emit very short, but high-energy light pulses, the engineers could generate a few micrometers of small holes on the piston rings.
 As a result, patterns are created that are barely perceptible to the naked eye, but look like drainage channels or fishbones under the microscope.
 These bone patterns have two functions: “On the one hand, they reduce the areas that can rub against the cylinder wall at all,” Klotzbach explains.
 “On the other hand, the channels direct the engine oil to the areas where the greatest frictional losses normally occur.
 In a sense, if we stick to the fishbone, its spine is the channel through which new oil flows when needed.”
 This causes a protective oil film to float between the ring and the inner wall of the cylinder at all times when the engine is running.

 However, the laser must generate the bone pattern with high precision without producing sharp burrs.
 This is why the engineers are also employing ultrashort-pulse lasers, which emit light pulses that often only last 500 fs.
-In comparison, two trillion such pulses are needed until a whole second has passed.
-"Because these pulses are so short, the material hardly heats up," Klotzbach explains.
-"There are virtually no undesired effects on the material."
+In comparison, two trillion of these pulses are needed until a whole second has passed.
+“Because these pulses are so short, the material hardly heats up,” Klotzbach explains.
+“There are virtually no undesired effects on the material.”

 In the meantime, the engineers have also developed laser speeds that allow the technology to be used in mass production.
 They are now testing this process together with partners from the automotive industry.
 They are also exploring other applications for their micropatterns—for example, in mechanical engineering and for sports equipment.